habibcilmd-cardiologist/dr-cil/content/en/services/ambulatory-cardiac-monitoring/index.md

       answer: "Usually results are ready within 1-2 days."
 ---

 Ambulatory cardiac monitoring is continuous recording of heart rhythm during daily life.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in ambulatory cardiac monitoring and evaluation.

 ## What is Ambulatory Cardiac Monitoring?